Skip to main content

 • Varying CO2 levels, which can be very high (up to 15% has been reported), leading to bias and preventing quantitative reporting of some compounds.

-Markes’ approach to tackling these challenges are outlined below.
+Markes’ approach to tackling the challenges of US EPA Other Test Method (OTM) 50 are outlined below.

 Can the most volatile species in OTM-50 be reliably monitored on a single system?